Muhammed-Yilmaz2003/Data-analysis-without-AI/README.md

 # Data-analysis-without-AI
-This project demonstrates data analysis, without AI, using numpy, matplotlib, and pandas.
+This project demonstrates manual data analysis, using numpy, matplotlib, and pandas.
 It also shows techniques involved with Data Cleaning, combining datasets, Outlier Detection, Correlation Analysis, and Distribution Analysis.

 Datasets Used: